dydxprotocol/v4-documentation/pages/api_integration-full-node-streaming.md

 1. Connect to the stream and subscribe to updates for a series of clob pair ids, each of which corresponds to a tradeable instrument, and subaccount ids, each of which corresponds to a subaccount.
 2. Discard order messages until you receive a `StreamOrderbookUpdate` with `snapshot` set to `true`.
 This message contains the full orderbook state for each clob pair.
-3. Similarlyl, discard subaccount messages until you receive a `StreamSubaccountUpdate` with `snapshot` set to `true`.
+3. Similarly, discard subaccount messages until you receive a `StreamSubaccountUpdate` with `snapshot` set to `true`.
 This message contains the full subaccount state for each subscribed subaccount.
 4. When you see an `OrderPlaceV1` message, insert the order into the book at the end of the queue on its price level.
 Track the order's initial quantums (quantity) and total filled quantums.
 5. When you see an `OrderUpdateV1` message, update the order's total filled quantums.
 6. When you see a `ClobMatch` (trade) message, update the total filled quantums for each maker order filled using the `fill_amounts` field.